saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/LEGACY_MODERNIZATION.md

 # Legacy Code Modernization Guide

-This document demonstrates the modernization of legacy code in the K-Chief Marine Automation Platform.
+This document demonstrates the modernization of legacy code in the HMI Marine Automation Platform.

 ## Overview